Experimental realisation of the topological Haldane model: Methods

-{\bf Detection.} After one Bloch cycle lasting $9.85$\,ms ($8.72$\,ms) for $x$ ($y$) oscillations, the lattice modulation amplitude is linearly lowered to zero within $2$\,ms. The quasi-momentum distribution of the atoms is then probed using a band mapping technique, where all lattice beams are ramped down within $500\,\mu$s, followed by absorption imaging of the atomic distribution after $15$\,ms of ballistic expansion~\cite{Tarruell2012}.
-The fraction of atoms per band is then determined by integrating the atomic density in the corresponding BZ in the absorption image.
-Owing to the residual non-adiabaticity of the lattice ramps, $16\%$ ($14\%$) of the atoms are detected in the second band and $21\%$ ($8\%$) in even higher bands after loading the lattice including (not including) the linear ramps of the modulation.
+After one Bloch cycle lasting $9.85$\,ms ($8.72$\,ms) for $x$ ($y$) oscillations, the lattice modulation amplitude is linearly lowered to zero within $2$\,ms. The quasi-momentum distribution of the atoms is then probed using a band mapping technique, where all lattice beams are ramped down within $500\,\mu$s, which is much shorter than the time-scales of the harmonic trap, meaning that the original $\textbf{q}$-space distribution is conserved~\cite{Tarruell2012}.
+An absorption image of the atomic distribution is then recorded after $15$\,ms of ballistic expansion.
+The fraction of atoms per band is determined by integrating the atomic density in the corresponding Brillouin-zone in the absorption image.
+The size of the Brillouin zone is independently calibrated by using Bloch oscillations of a non-interacting Fermi gas in a one-dimensional lattice.
+Owing to the residual non-adiabaticity of the lattice ramps, $16\%$ ($14\%$) of the atoms are detected in the second band and $21\%$ ($8\%$) in even higher bands after loading the lattice and before the Bloch cycle including (not including) the linear ramps of the modulation.

-For the drift measurements, the displacement of the atoms with respect to the position before the Bloch oscillation is obtained by calculating the center of mass within the first BZ.
+For the drift measurements, the displacement of the atoms with respect to the position before the Bloch oscillation is obtained by calculating the center of mass within the first Brillouin-zone.
 The differential drift is then calculated as the difference of the recorded drift for oscillations along the positive and negative $q_y$-direction.
-We already observe individual drifts when only breaking IS, which constitutes a measurement of a local Berry-curvature (see Supplementary Material).
-The drift depends strongly on the size of the energy gap, which can serve as a possible explanation why the precursors of the topological phase extend beyond the phase boundary in Fig. 4.
+We already observe individual drifts when only breaking IS, which constitutes a measurement of a local Berry-curvature (see below and Extended Data Figure \ref{fig:edf2}).
+The drift depends strongly on the size of the energy gap, which supports our explanation for the precursors of the topological phase in Fig. \ref{fig:driftphasediagram}.